Aazhs/ToS-Analyser/README.md

 - Hard refresh the target page.
 - Verify backend is running.
 - Open extension service worker console from `chrome://extensions` to inspect errors.

+### You see “Automated AI analysis is temporarily unavailable”

+- Usually means Gemini quota/rate-limit or transient provider failure.
+- Verify `GEMINI_API_KEY` and `GEMINI_MODEL` in backend `.env`.
+- Retry after a short delay; backend now returns a graceful summary instead of crashing.

+### You see “No ToS;DR record found.
+Provide extracted text for AI analysis.”

+- Ensure request includes either visible policy text or a policy URL.
+- Extension now retries extraction and backend can fetch policy text from URL, so this should be less common.
+- If it persists on one site, that site may require site-specific extraction due to dynamic rendering.

 ### Python venv issues on latest Python versions